Dental Implants – Haverhill, MA

 - Dental implants don’t require the remaining natural dental structure to be significantly reduced in any way for accommodation, which is a much better outcome for the patient’s overall oral health and wellbeing.

 If you’re wondering whether or not dental implants are right for your unique smile, rest assured that patients with a wide spectrum of tooth loss can benefit from this modern service.
-We’ll pair your implants with a customized restoration that will be designed depending on the number of teeth being replenished.
+We’ll pair your implants with a customized restoration that can replace any number of missing teeth anywhere in your mouth.
+However, before we get to that step, we need to ensure that you’re a good candidate for dental implants.
+If you’re not, we’ll help you complete preliminary treatments like gum disease therapy or a bone graft to get you ready for your brand-new smile!
+Read on as we go over who dental implants in Haverhill can help, and how to tell if you’re a good candidate for them.

 When rebuilding a single tooth, we can connect an individual implant to an all-ceramic dental crown.
 This new, painstakingly customized crown will be able to fit right in alongside natural teeth without negatively affecting their continuing wellbeing, which is ideal for the patient.

 While several implants covered with dental crowns can be used to replace several missing teeth in the mouth, our dentists may also recommend an implant bridge if a patient has multiple gaps that appear together in a row.
 Unlike a traditional dental bridge, this modern prosthetic is securely attached to two dental implants that appear on either side of the space, providing a sturdy base that allows the bridge to function in a healthy, reliable manner without altering the surrounding teeth.